History of Ronald Acuña Jr. in Timeline

 2018: MLB Debut and Rookie of the Year

-In 2018, Acuña made his Major League Baseball (MLB) debut and won the National League Rookie of the Year Award.
+In 2018, Acuña made his Major League Baseball debut with the Atlanta Braves and subsequently won the National League Rookie of the Year Award.

-Since 2018, Acuña has made multiple MLB All-Star team appearances, won several Silver Slugger Awards, and led the league in stolen bases.
+Since 2018, Acuña has been named to the MLB All-Star team five times, won three Silver Slugger Awards, and twice led the league in stolen bases.

-On April 2, 2019, Acuña and the Braves agreed to an eight-year contract worth $100 million, including team options for the 2027 and 2028 seasons.
-He became the youngest player in baseball history to sign a contract worth at least $100 million.
+On April 2, 2019, Acuña agreed to an eight-year contract extension with the Braves worth $100 million, including team options for the 2027 and 2028 seasons.

-By June 2019, Acuña had drawn attention for his power production and was named a starting outfielder for the National League in the 2019 Major League Baseball All-Star Game.
-He was also invited to participate in that year's Home Run Derby.
+By June 2019, Acuña had drawn attention for his power production.
+At midseason, he was named a starting outfielder for the National League in the 2019 Major League Baseball All-Star Game, and invited to take part in that year's Home Run Derby.

-During the 2019 season, Acuña joined the 30–30 club and became the youngest major leaguer to enter the 40–30 club.
-He reported a minor injury near the end of the season.
+During the 2019 season, Acuña joined the 30–30 club on August 24 and became the youngest major leaguer to enter the 40–30 club on September 19.

 2019: Silver Slugger Award

-On August 31, 2023, Acuña joined the 30-30 club for the second time in his career (2019) by hitting a grand slam for his 30th home run of the season.
+On August 31, 2023, Acuña joined the 30–30 club for the second time in his career, previously in 2019, hitting a grand slam for his 30th home run of the season.
+With the home run, he also became the first player in MLB history to record 30 home runs and 60 stolen bases in the same season.

 2020: Freddie Freeman wins Hank Aaron Award

-On July 10, 2021, Acuña suffered a leg injury, later found to be a complete tear in his right ACL, which prematurely ended his 2021 season.
+On July 10, 2021, Acuña suffered a season-ending leg injury, specifically a complete tear in his right anterior cruciate ligament, while trying to field a fly ball.

 On July 11, 2022, it was announced that Acuña would participate in the 2022 Home Run Derby.